Update on the latest in sports:

 UNDATED (AP) — Derek Jeter and Larry Walker will be giving speeches in Cooperstown, New York, this summer.

 Jeter was a near-unanimous selection for induction into the Baseball Hall of Fame.
-The former Yankees shortstop and longtime team captain appeared on all but one of the 397 ballots cast by the Baseball Writers’ Association of America.
+The former Yankees shortstop and longtime team captain appeared on all-but one of the 397 ballots cast by the Baseball Writers’ Association of America.
 Ex-teammate Mariano Rivera is the Hall’s only unanimous first-ballot selection.

 Walker will join Jeter on the induction stage after being elected in his 10th year on the ballot.
 Walker was named on 76.57% of the ballots, just above the required 75%.